AMWA-TV/info-006/docs/Device implementation How To.md

 **Read New Value**

 Now paste in the JSON formatted command below to reread the value for the `NcGainCustom` object's `mute` parameter.
 The method is again `level` 1 `index` 1 which is the `getter` method for the `NcGainCustom` objects top level parent `NcObject`.
+The `arguments` for the command indicate the target parameter `level` 6 `index` 1 which is the `mute` parameter of our targeted object.

 ```